Former landscaper pleads guilty to 8 murders in Canada

 - Trump thought firing Flynn would end ‘Russia thing,’ Christie writes

-McArthur, 67, waived his right to a preliminary hearing last year, raising the possibility of a plea deal.

-McArthur moved to the Toronto area around 2000 and previously lived in a suburb where he was married, raised two children and worked as a traveling salesman of underwear and socks.
+McArthur, now 67, moved to the Toronto area around 2000 and previously lived in a suburb where he was married, raised two children and worked as a traveling salesman of underwear and socks.

 His landscaping business was small, but he periodically hired workers, including a 40-year-old man who disappeared in 2010.